Estimation of Gaussian mixtures in small sample studies using $l_1$ penalization

-In order to simplify the analysis, we will assume the covariance matrices to be of the form $\sigma_k^2 I$.
-The $\sigma_k$'s and the $\pi_k$'s can also be estimated using for instance a maximum likelihood approach conditioned on the estimated value of the $\mu_k$'s.
+In order to simplify the analysis, we will assume the covariance matrices to be of the form $\sigma_k^2 I$, where $I$ denotes the identity matrix.
+The $\sigma_k$'s and the $p_k$'s can also be estimated using for instance a maximum likelihood approach conditioned on the estimated value of the $\mu_k$'s.

-The wole procedure is formally equivalent to joint variable selection and estimation in a mixture of regression model.
+The whole procedure is formally equivalent to joint variable selection and estimation in a mixture of regression model.
 Variable selection and estimation are performed using $l_1$-penalized EM steps which reduce the complexity of the regression model just as for the LASSO \cite{Tibshirani:JRSS96}.
 Encouraging simulations results show that the proposed approach correctly estimates the class of 8 over 10 points on average for a mixture of 3 Gaussians in dimension two.
-Monte carlo experiments are performed for samples sizes of 10 points and dimension growing up to to 50 showing a good behavior of the method which outperforms the standard maximum likelihood estimator.
+Monte Carlo experiments are performed for samples sizes of 10 points and dimension growing up to to 50 showing a good behavior of the method which outperforms the standard maximum likelihood estimator.